 What is TDP-43?

-- Type A: Linked to FTD (frontotemporal dementia) and ALS
+- Type A: Linked to FTD (Frontotemporal Dementia) and ALS

 - Type B: Most cases of ALS, some FTD